Gravitational Waves from Hierarchical Triple Systems with Kozai-Lidov Oscillation: Waveform, Spectra and Observability of GWs with KL Oscillations

 \subsection{Method of Orbit Evolution}

-The first order post-Newtonian equations of motion also known as the Einstein - Infeld - Hoffmann equations of motion \cite{EIH38}, describes the dynamics of a system of point-like masses due to their mutual gravitational interactions, including GR effects.
-We employ Eq.~(\ref{eq:EIH}) in order to solve the three-body system.
-This equation could also be derived from the Lagrangian given by Lorentz and Droste \cite{LD17}.
+The general relativistic equations of motion known as the following Einstein-Infeld-Hoffmann (EIH) equations \cite{EIH38} describes the dynamics of a system of point-like masses due to their mutual gravitational interactions, including the first order post-Newtonian GR effects:

-\end{widetext} where $m_k$, $\bm{v}_k$, $\bm{x}_k$ ($k=1,2$ and $3$) are the mass, velocity and position of the $k$-th component of the system, $G$ is the gravitational constant, and $c$ is the speed of light.
+\end{widetext} where $m_k$, $\bm{v}_k$, $\bm{x}_k$ ($k=1,2$ and $3$) are the mass, velocity and position of the $k$-th component of the system, $G$ is the gravitational constant, and $c$ is the speed of light.\footnote{ This equation could also be derived from the Lagrangian given by Lorentz and Droste \cite{LD17}.}

+We employ the EIH equations in order to solve the three-body system.
 Eq.~(\ref{eq:EIH}) has been numerically integrated by using 6-th order implicit Runge-Kutta method, whose coefficients are obtained from \citet{Butcher64}.

 On integrating, we obtain the numerical data of positions and velocities of the triple system.
+In order to set up initial conditions, we convert initial orbital elements of inner and outer orbits into the variables $\bm{x}_{k}$ and $\bm{v}_{k}$ in Cartesian coordinates, with its origin in the center of mass of the whole system \citep{Murray00}.
 The initial outer orbital plane is considered to be the reference frame.
-In order to set up initial conditions, we convert initial orbital elements of inner and outer orbits into the variables $\bm{x}_{k}$ and $\bm{v}_{k}$ in Cartesian coordinates, with its origin in the center of mass of the whole system \citep{Murray00}.
-We integrate the EIH equations (\ref{eq:EIH}) numerically and evaluate the osculating orbital elements at each step from the numerical data of positions and velocities of the triple system (see e.g. \citet{Murray00}).
+We integrate the EIH equations (\ref{eq:EIH}) numerically and then evaluate the osculating orbital elements at each step from the numerical data of positions and velocities of the triple system (see e.g. \citet{Murray00}).
 Since the inner orbit is not exactly an ellipse, the obtained osculating elements are oscillating with small amplitudes in the cycle of inner orbit.
 Hence, we take an average of the osculating elements for each cycle of inner orbit and then obtain the averaged semi-major axes $\bar{a}_\mathrm{in}$, $\bar{a}_\mathrm{out}$ and eccentricities $\bar{e}_\mathrm{in}$, $\bar{e}_\mathrm{out}$, which may give the effective values of the orbital elements.
 Those elements will evolve secularly in time because of the effect of the tertiary body.